outaTiME/grunt-replace/README.md

 Type: `String`
 Default: `@@`

-This prefix is used to create replacement pattern for simple variable lookup (only when expression is `false`).
+This prefix is used to create an replacement pattern for simple variable lookup, only when `match` type is `String` and `expression` attribute is `false`.

 #### force
 Type: `Boolean`
 Default: `false`

-Force the copy of files even when those files don't have any replace token.
+Force the copy of files even when those files don't have any match found for replacement.

 #### mode
 Type: `Number`